Animal Sciences - ANSC

 ANSC 4300 ADVANCED LIVESTOCK JUDGING (1) LAB.
 4. Pr.
 ANSC 3300.
 Advanced course in principles and techniques of livestock selection based on visual criteria, performance records, and other advanced technologies.
 Course may be repeated for a maximum of 2 credit hours.

 ANSC 4450 EQUINE NUTRITION (3) LEC.
-3. Pr.
-ANSC 3400 or ANSC 3420.
-Principles of digestive physiology, nutrition, and metabolic disorders unique to the horse with special emphasis on nutritional needs of the equine athlete.
+2. LAB.
+2. Pr.
+ANSC 3410.
+Principles of digestive physiology, nutrition, and metabolic disorders unique to various classes of horses.

 ANSC 4700 MEAT PROCESSING (4) LEC.
 3. LAB.
-3. Pr.
-ANSC 3700.
-Integration of topics in meat and non-meat ingredient chemistry and their applications to muscle food processing.
+3. Integration of topics in meat and non-meat ingredient chemistry and their applications to muscle food processing.
 Physical, chemical, and sensory properties of fresh and processed meat products.

 ANSC 4800 ISSUES IN ANIMAL AGRICULTURE (2) LAB.
 4. Pr.
 COMM 1000 or COMM 1003.
 Issues affecting animal agriculture, dealing with concerns of consumers and activists, involvement in public debate, and the political process.